 The night before – Land at your Airbnb, hotel, B&B, or friend/family house.
 Get a good night of sleep — If you need a suggestion of where to stay you can see this post.

 Breakfast – Depending on where you are located I suggest a few different places for a bite before your first round of adventures.
 Blk Mrkt does have awesome goodies if you are there to eat, but if you want something more substantial I would suggest in Traverse City either Red Spire, S2S, Frenchie’s, or Towne Plaza.
 If you are out in Leelanau there are some awesome dive breakfasts such as Art’s, Good Harbor Grill, Fig’s, and Martha’s Table.

-After getting well fueled, it is time to see what this amazing place is all about.
-I love doing Leelanau during the day and heading to TC for dinner since there are more options, but if you want to do differently, I will give you options for either.
+After getting well-fueled, it is time to see what this amazing place is all about.
+I love doing Leelanau during the day and heading to TC for dinner since there are more options, but if you want to do it differently, I will give you options for either.
 But the best way to meander around is using M22 to get around.
-It is the road the runs the edge of the peninsula through every coastal town.
+It is the road that runs the edge of the peninsula through every coastal town.
 You will see stickers and shirts with the road sign and the company that makes them has a few stores.
 Check them out for more ideas for adventures and things to do.
-Typically I suggest to head to the dunes for a hike.
+Typically I suggest heading to the dunes for a hike.
 Most of the time the dunes are quieter this time of day and it is cooler as well.
 There are three hikes I would suggest:

 ***All these places need to have a park pass for the National Parks.
 You can purchase them from here or at the park office. ****

 If you for some reason aren’t in the mood for a hike but still want a good view of the lake and sleeping bear, head to the Sleeping Bear National Park and drive the Pierce Stocking Drive.
 You will have to pay a park fee but it is well worth it.
 The views are unreal.
 Stop at the pull offs and more to get the views!